Diabetic Retinopathy

 - Vitreous hemorrhage, heavy bleeding in the vitreous gel, can occur, causing floaters and vision blockages, although this may go away once the blood clears.

-How Important Are Eye Screening Exams For Diabetic Retinopathy?
+Ophthalmologic Screening Exams Vital For Diabetic Retinopathy

 How is Diabetic Retinopathy Treated?